MyOutDeskLLC/SalesforcePhp/README.md

 [Get a copy of the scratch org definition](https://github.com/WalrusSoup/salesforce-php-dx)

-Copy example.creds.json to creds.json, update the redirect_uri to be your local machine URL.
-Set the base_uri to `https://test.salesforce.com`.
+Copy .env.example to .env, update the redirect_url to be your local machine URL.
+Set the base_url to `https://test.salesforce.com`.

 ### Scratch Org Setup
 1. Signup for a developer edition organization [here](https://developer.salesforce.com/signup)